+A Short History of English Drama

 The Anatomy of Poetry (Indian Ed.
+Kalyani Pub,)

+B. Ifor Evans

+-Majorie Boulton

-Kalyani Pub.) -Majorie Boulton Shakespearean Tragedies: An Anthology of Modern Criticism (Penguin) -Laurence Meredith
+• Shakespearean Tragedies: An Anthology of Modern Criticism (Penguin) -Laurence Meredith

-Shakespearean Tragedy -A C Bradley
+• Shakespearean Tragedy -A C Bradley

-Comedy of Manners -Kenneth Muir
+• Comedy of Manners -Kenneth Muir

-Drama from Ibsen to Brecht (Penguin) -Raymond Williams
+Drama from Ibsen to Brecht (Penguin)

 The Revival of English Poetic Drama (The Govt.
+Press)

-Press) -H HAnniah Gowda Bernard Shaw and the Art of Destroying Ideas (Univ. of Wisconsin Press) -Charles Carpenter
+-H HAnniah Gowda

+• Bernard Shaw and the Art of Destroying Ideas (Univ. of Wisconsin Press) -Charles Carpenter

-The English Theatre (Penguin) -A Nicoll
+• The English Theatre (Penguin) -A Nicoll

-ENGM - 204 Prose - Swift to Eliot
+ENGM - 204: Prose - Swift to Eliot

-After the successful completion of the paper, the students will be able to -
+Learning Outcomes: After the successful completion of the paper, the student will be able to -

 - 1. Associate with the social, political, economic, religious and literary conditions of the respective literary ages. - 2.
-Compare and contrast between the major prose writers of the various literary ages and their works. - 3.
-Develop critical thinking while analyzing texts. - 4.
-Articulate their views on the issues of gender, race, nationality, culture and class.
+Compare the major prose writers of the various literary ages and their works. - 3.
+Develop critical thinking while analyzing texts and articulate their views on the issues of gender, race, nationality, culture and class.

-\Swift : The Battle of Books : Oxford in Vacation \Lamb Dream-Children
+Swift The Battle of Books Lamb Oxford in Vacation

-In Praise Of Chimney-Sweepers
+Dream-Children; A Reverie In Praise of Chimney-Sweepers